Coming to UBC, you might find that there’s a lot to navigate.

 4. Always read everything carefully

 We mean everything.
-Instructions, course readings, texts, e-mails, signs—look, there’s a lot of reading in university, and skimming won’t exactly cut it.
+Look, there's a lot of reading in university—instructions, course readings, texts, e-mails, signs—and skimming won’t exactly cut it.

 Make sure you fully understand the instructions and expectations on your course requirements, your syllabi, your exams, and so forth—and ask questions when you don't!
 Trust us, you don’t want to put in loads of work only to realize you skipped Step 8 out of 10 and have to start over (or worse, not fulfill the requirements to get into your desired major!).